gnomeontherun/angular-1x-es6/README.md

 This app is not intended to be representative of quality application structure, but designed to more quickly compare the same concepts with different patterns.

+### Help wanted

+As I experiment, I want to capture different patterns and approaches.
+If you have others, please submit code or even just open an issue.
+It would also great to work on how to use other tooling besides jspm.

 ### Get started

 Clone the repo, install node modules, install jspm packages, and run gulp for dev server.